Italian cuisine |

 Prof. Donna Gabaccia in "Italian Americana" Winter and Summer 1998 volumes, no. 1 & 2 states that "food and cooking are powerful expressions of our ties to the past and to our current identity".
 "Italian, Mexican and Chinese (Cantonese) cuisines have joined the mainstream.
 These three cuisines have become so ingrained in the American culture that they are no longer foreign to the American palate.
 According to the National Restaurant Association study, more than nine out of 10 consumers are familiar with and have tried these foods, and about half report eating them frequently".[4]

-There is a strong association between Italian-American cuisine with the history of winemaking in the United States.
+There is a strong association between Italian-American cuisine and the history of winemaking in the United States.

 From 1919 until the repeal of Prohibition in 1933, many Italian-Americans struggled to keep their vineyards going.
 Many remained through providing sacramental wine to the Catholic Church or grape juice to the general market.
 These few holdouts can be credited with salvaging America's viticulture heritage, in an industry that values the longevity and tradition of the vine and its produce.[7]